 The Washington Senators.
-The Senators franchise started in 1901 and transitioned to Minnesota (to the Twins) in 1961.
+The Senators franchise started in 1901 and moved to Minnesota (to become the Twins) in 1961.

 Where did the Twins play their first game as the Minnesota Twins?

 The Twins played their first game in Minnesota on April 21, 1961 at Metropolitan Stadium in Bloomington, MN.
 They played at the “Met” for 20 seasons.

 What happened to Met Stadium?

 It is sacred ground now home to Mall of America, the largest shopping and entertainment complex in North America.

 Who is the all-time Minnesota Twins home run leader?